 Implement Monitoring and Rollback Mechanisms (Smart Data Migration Systems)

-Automation doesn’t mean “set and forget.”
-Monitoring is critical.
+Automation does not equate to “set and forget.”
+Monitoring is essential.

 What to Monitor: